keatonthornock/Program/README.md

 7. The tab ID values do not need to be updated.
 8. Commit the file changes.
 9. From the top ribbon select **Settings → Pages** and enable GitHub Pages (deploy from your main branch) by changing the dropdown under *Branch* from **None → main → Save**.
 10. Wait for a minute or a few, then refresh the browser and you will see a box appear near the top of the GitHub Pages settings menu telling you *Your site is live at...".
-This is your permanent free link that should always stay live and will be where your service program is hosted.
+This is your permanent free link where your service program is now hosted.

 Once Pages is enabled, your site will use your committed `config.json` values and ingest the backend Google Sheet data we set up.